FlagOpen/FlagAttention/README.md

 [中文版](./README_cn.md)

 FlagAttention is a project for memory-efficient attention operators implemented in the [Triton language](https://github.com/openai/triton).
-Motivated by the need of non-standard attention operators in language modeling, it starts as an extension to multi-head attention.
+Motivated by the need for non-standard attention operators in language modeling, it starts as an extension of multi-head attention.

-It is memory-efficient like [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlashAttention v2](https://tridao.me/publications/flash2/flash2.pdf) in that it save memory footprint and traffic.
+It saves memory footprint and traffic like [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlashAttention v2](https://tridao.me/publications/flash2/flash2.pdf).
 Implemented in the Triton language, it is easier to understand and modify.
-The original implementation of FlashAttention in CUDA([flash-attention](https://github.com/Dao-AILab/flash-attention)) provides a good example on how to design an algorithm that takes different levels of memory into account.
+The original implementation of FlashAttention in CUDA([flash-attention](https://github.com/Dao-AILab/flash-attention)) provides a good example of how to design an algorithm that takes different levels of memory into account.
 By tiling and re-computation, FlashAttention avoids materializing the attention scores, whose capacity is proportional to the square of the sequence length.
 However, custom transformation to the attention scores is not possible when using FlashAttention, unless it is supported by FlashAttention out-of-the-box.
 While extending FlashAttention requires proficiency in CUDA programming, FlagAttention implemented in the Triton language is easier to modify.

-FlagAttention provides two operators now.
+FlagAttention now offers two operators.

-1. flash_attention.
-The implementation of FlashAttention in the Triton language.
+1. **flash_attention**: FlashAttention implemented in the Triton language.
-2. piecewise_attention.
-It is currently used to implement NLPE(non linear position embddding), which is used in the training and inference in the [Aquila-2-34B](https://github.com/FlagAI-Open/Aquila2) model.
+2. **piecewise_attention**.
+Currently employed for NLPE(Non-Linearized position embedding) in both training and inference of the [Aquila-2-34B](https://github.com/FlagAI-Open/Aquila2) model.

-When further customization is needed, FlagAttention servers as an example.
+When further customization is required, FlagAttention servers as an example.

 ## Requirements